-Staff and students who cycle to the University, or are thinking about it, can join the Bicycle User Group Teams site, where you can share tips, routes and ask any related questions.
+Staff and students who cycle to the University, or are thinking about it, can join the Cycle User Group Teams site, where you can share tips, routes and ask any related questions.

 Our main volunteering opportunity is to take part in Green Impact.
 Staff can set up/join a team and students can volunteer as Green Impact Auditors.
 Find out more here.

 You can find out about other sustainability related volunteering opportunities through the Students’ Union’s volunteering system.

 There are also various student societies that involved elements of sustainability, including the Wildlife Society and Climate Change Society.
 Find out more here.